Brinabean/readme-generator/Develop/README.md

 # README Generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-  This is a project made to simplify creating a README for your web development projects.
+  This project uses code to create a README from the command line!
+This makes creating READMEs for your projects simpler.
   ## Table of Contents
   1. [Installation](#Installation)
   2. [Usage](#Usage)